-Once the storage period is defined the minimum storage volume can be calculated.
+Once the storage period is defined (refer to graph, usually in months) the minimum storage volume can be calculated.
 The storage capacity will be the sum of the:

-- 1) dairy shed and yard wash-water;

-- 2) rainfall and runoff which lands on the dairy yards and roof that drains to the effluent system
+- 1) dairy effluent wash-water; - 2) rainfall and runoff which lands on the dairy yards and roof that drains to the effluent system

-- 3) rainfall on the storage pond itself.
+3) rainfall on the storage pond itself.